gogins/csound-webserver-opcodes/README.md

 callbacks to obtain results, perhaps using promises to keep the results in the correct order.

-# webkit_create
+# webserver_create

-`webkit_create` - Creates an instance of the WebKitGTK Web browser embedded into the Csound performance.
+`webserver_create` - Creates and runs an instance of the internal Web server embedded into the Csound performance.

 ## Description

-Creates an instance an instance of the WebKitGTK Web browser embedded into the Csound performance.
-This is not _quite_ a full-featured browser, but only because it lacks user controls, user settings, history, a URL entry bar, and so on.
-Such features can, however, be created by means of user- defined HTML and JavaScript code.
+Creates an instance an instance of the internal Web server embedded into the Csound performance.
+The embedded Web server can serve any resources located in its base URI.

-In every other way, the embedded browser is indeed full-featured.
-It can display local or remote Web pages, execute JavaScript, open WebSockets, show animated WebGL models, and do many other things.

-In particular, the embedded browser can call back into the ongoing Csound performance using a subset of the Csound API defined in the `Csound.js` script.
-This script can call many methods of the Csound API as implemented in `csound.hpp`, but all functions involving the creation, destruction, starting and stopping, or runtime configuration had to be omitted.
-The Csound interface in `Csound.js` communicates with the WebKit opcodes and thus with Csound using JSON-RPC and Ajax.

-Csound itself, or C++ code compiled using the Clang opcodes for Csound, can also execute JavaScript code in the JavaScript context of an opened Web page using the `webkit_run_javascript` opcode (Csound) or function (C++ code running in Csound).
+Csound itself, or C++ code compiled using the Clang opcodes for Csound, can also execute JavaScript code in the JavaScript context of an opened Web page using the `webserver_run_javascript` opcode (Csound) or function (C++ code running in Csound).

 Thus, the interface between Csound and the Web pages that Csound creates is fully bidirectional.

-Please note, calling `webkit_run_javascript` too frequently during a dense performance may cause the Web page's user interface to become unresponsive.
-For this reason, I recommend that the Web page not be used to display Csound's diagnostic messages, which can be displayed in the usual way in the operating system terminal.

 ## Syntax
 ```
-i_browser_handle webkit_create [i_rpc_port [, i_diagnostics_enabled]]
+i_browser_handle webserver_create S_uri [, i_rpc_port [, i_diagnostics_enabled]]

 ```
 ## Initialization

+*S_uri* - The base URI of the embedded Web server.

 *i_rpc_port* - The number of a port on `localhost` that the Csound proxy will use for JSON-RPC calls.
 If omitted, the port defaults to 8383.